In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 Blessed Sacrament.

-Revd Maxwell Ben-Oliel, served a long and colourful ministry, which took him to three continents, and finally ending his days in Walsingham Road, Hove, and where he died in 1907.
+Revd Maxwell Ben-Oliel, served a long and eventful ministry, which took him to four continents, and finally ending his days in Walsingham Road, Hove, Sussex and where he died in 1907.

 Maxwell is buried in St Leonard’s churchyard, a mile from St Andrew’s Portslade, where he preached in 1874.